ThinhHB/UnityDemoCoReaction/README.md

 }
 ```

-From then, It'll easier for me when I want to add more reaction, or more condion or parameter.
+From then, It'll easier for me when I want to add more reactions, or more condions or parameters.
 My demo is very simple, here I just paste some main part of my code.